 You’re stuck using the included pitcher.
 When we tried to juice directly into our own glass, all the countertops within a 12-inch radius got splattered with juice.

 You’ll have to be sure to keep track of the pitcher if you go with the Breville, but it’s a small problem for an otherwise high-performing juicer machine.

-Best affordable and cheapest: Hamilton Beach Big Mouth Juice Extractor
+Best affordable: Hamilton Beach Big Mouth Juice Extractor